thunderstrike12/blog/_blogs/Inverse_kinematics.md

 ### Loading rigs from Blender

 For the loading of the rigs from blender, I first read the file, and store all the bones in a vector with all the data I will need.

-I will assert if `bones` is empty, because this means the file that has been passed is invalid.

-The `pop_back()` at the end is because before going into the skins section there is an armature section, wich it will also store.
-We can just simply remove the last element to fix this, because every file has this.
+To do this, I first check if I'm in a nodes section, and if I am, I can start looking for bones, until I leave the nodes section.

 This can be seen below;